ULTRAVIOLET STERILIZATION (How UV-C Sterilizers Work).

 As an example, a Custom 15 watt UV I personally have built is effective when installed properly (in part because it is flow restricted and will not allow more than 350 gph necessary for level 1 UV sterilization).

 UV sterilizers that place the UVC lamp above the water are generally less effective, again due to poor UV-C exposure (I have used several such UVs over the years).

 Be careful of some of the cheap UV sterilizers currently flooding the market generally for under $50 usd, such as the Aqua Medic, Sunterra, etc., as noted earlier there is not one of these that can perform level 1 UV Sterilization.

-Our aquarium/pond service experience has had poor results with these units (leakage, poor sterilization patterns, low quality ballasts, & more).
+Our aquarium/pond service has experienced poor results with these units (leakage, poor sterilization patterns, low quality ballasts, & more).